tlwilliams895/curriculum-docs/src/curriculum/creating.rst

 -  Describe how a web browser parses an HTML document and turns it into a rendered web page.

-Here, we don’t intend that a learner can actually parse a document and render a page, but that they have a conceptual understanding of this process.
+Here, we don't intend that a learner can actually parse a document and render a page, but that they have a conceptual understanding of this process.